MicrosoftDocs/CommunityToolkit/docs/maui/views/popup/popup-result.md

     {
         var popup = new ReturnResultPopup();

+        // The type parameter must match the type returned from the popup.
-        var result = await this.ShowPopupAsync(popup, CancellationToken.None);
+        IPopupResult<bool> result = await this.ShowPopupAsync(popup, CancellationToken.None);

-        if (result is bool boolResult)
+        if (result.WasDismissedByTappingOutsideOfPopup)
         {
+            return;
+        }

-            if (boolResult)
+        if (result.Result)
         {
             // Yes was tapped
         }
         else
         {
             // No was tapped
         }
     }
 }
-}
 ```

 > [!NOTE]
-> In order to handle the tapping outside of a `Popup` when also awaiting the result you can change the value that is returned through the `ResultWhenUserTapsOutsideOfPopup` property.
+> The `WasDismissedByTappingOutsideOfPopup` property enables developers to confirm whether the Popup was dismissed in a positive manner - programmatically or whether the user tapped outside of the Popup.
+If `WasDismissedByTappingOutsideOfPopup` is `true` then the `Result` property will always be `null` or `default`.

 ## Examples